w3c/AB-public/position-statements/human-rights/human-rights.md

 The [Ethical Web Principles](https://www.w3.org/TR/ethical-web-principles/), developed by the Technical Architecture Group and subsequently elevated to the status of W3C Statement, states that one goal of the document is to put internationally recognized human rights at the core of the web platform.
 That wording was also quoted in UN HCHR’s final report.
 The [W3C Vision](https://www.w3.org/TR/w3c-vision/), developed by the Advisory Board and also subsequently elevated to W3C Statement status, echoes these sentiments by stating that “the web is for all humanity”, that it is designed for the “good of all people,” and that it must be “safe to use.”

 W3C as an organization has a strong track record of aligning our work with ethical / human rights goals.
 Accessibility and internationalization are two long-standing areas where W3C has created a reputation in this space.
 More recently, there has been work on privacy with the publication as a W3C Statement of the [Privacy Principles](https://www.w3.org/TR/privacy-principles/) and the creation of the [Privacy Working Group](https://www.w3.org/groups/wg/privacy/).
+In some cases, W3C has addressed human rights issues after a technology was already deployed, for example mitigating privacy issues related to the use of the [Geolocation API](https://www.w3.org/TR/geolocation/) by requiring HTTPS.
 Work on [web sustainability](https://www.w3.org/groups/ig/sustainableweb/) and societal impacts are some other burgeoning examples.
 Also, W3C is a non-profit with a responsibility for public good.

 As the UN reports details, many regulatory and policy initiatives are founded in human rights.
 It therefore follows that technical standards which are also aligned with human rights will lead to greater alignment with global regulation, leading to easier adoption of W3C standards.

 Overall, we need to normalize the linkage between technical standards and human rights and further integrate human rights into our culture and operations.

 </section>